Don’t forget to sign up today for my free SAT prep mailing list to get more exclusive tips and content from a professional tutor and perfect-scorer!

 Despite everything I just wrote, I’ll play devil’s advocate for a moment and pretend the ACT is in fact an “easier” test than the SAT.

 If that’s the case, then think about this: if the ACT test is easier for you, my friend, it’s easier for the competition as well.
-Other students, applying to the same selective colleges as you are, will also want to take the ACT instead of the SAT… why wouldn’t they?
+Other students, applying to the same selective colleges and scholarships as you are, will also want to take the ACT instead of the SAT… why wouldn’t they?
 It’s EASIER! (in our imagination at least!)

 So, you score higher on the ACT, they score higher on the ACT, and nothing has actually changed.
 You didn’t find any secret advantage that they can’t match, point for point.
 It’s a score-improvement standoff.